Heat transfer physics

 Heat transfer physics describes the kinetics of energy storage, transport, and energy transformation by principal energy carriers: phonons (lattice vibration waves), electrons, fluid particles, and photons.
-Heat is thermal energy stored in temperature-dependent motion of particles including electrons, atomic nuclei, individual atoms, and molecules.
+Heat is defined as thermal energy in transit resulting from a spatial temperature distribution.
+Thermal energy is stored in the temperature-dependent motion of particles, including electrons, atomic nuclei, individual atoms, and molecules.
 Heat is transferred to and from matter by the principal energy carriers.
-The state of energy stored within matter, or transported by the carriers, is described by a combination of classical and quantum statistical mechanics.
-The energy is different made (converted) among various carriers.
+The state of energy stored within matter, or transported by the carriers, is described by a combination of classical, quantum, and statistical mechanics.
+The energy is converted through interaction processes among various carriers.
+When these principal energy carriers are not in equilibrium, they are transported or converted toward an equilibrium distribution identified by carrier properties and statistical mechanics as $f^o_i$ (i = p, e, f, ph corresponding to phonon, electron, fluid particle, and photon, respectively).

-The heat transfer processes (or kinetics) are governed by the rates at which various related physical phenomena occur, such as (for example) the rate of particle collisions in classical mechanics.
-These various states and kinetics determine the heat transfer, i.e., the net rate of energy storage or transport.
-Governing these process from the atomic level (atom or molecule length scale) to macroscale are the laws of thermodynamics, including conservation of energy.
+The heat transfer processes are governed by the rates (or kinetics) at which various related physical phenomena occur, such as (for example) the frequency of particle collisions in classical mechanics.
+These states and kinetics together determine the heat transfer, i.e., the net rate of energy storage or transport.
+Governing these process from the atomic level (atom or molecule length scale) to the macroscale are the laws of thermodynamics, including conservation of energy.

+Principal energy carriers

+Variation of equilibrium particle distribution function with respect to energy ($f^o_i$) for different energy carriers (i = p, e, f, and ph, corresponding to phonons, electrons, fluid particles, and photons, respectively).

+Phonon

+A phonon is a quantized mode of vibration occurring in rigid crystal lattices.
+In classical mechanics, any lattice vibration can be decomposed into a superposition of non-localized normal modes.
+When these modes are analyzed using quantum mechanics, they are found to possess particle-like properties and are classified as quasiparticles.
+The energy (E_{p}) and momentum (P_{p}) of a phonon are defined as E_{p} = ħω_{p} and P_{p} = ħ κ_{p}, where ħ is the reduced Planck constant, ω_{p} is the angular frequency and κ_{p} is the wavevector; the relationship between these two variables is known as the dispersion relation.
+Because phonons are indistinguishable quasiparticles with zero spin, they are considered bosons, and their equilibrium distribution follows Bose–Einstein distribution.
+Phonons are primary thermal energy carriers that contribute to heat capacity (sensible heat storage) and conductive heat transfer in the condensed phase.
+Furthermore, they play a critical role in thermal energy conversion through interactions with electrons and fluid particles.